jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 * Teaching concurrency errors: As "customers" fire off parallel cart checkouts, students' code runs into fun and unpredictable race conditions.
 Sorry, your inventory is out of sync.
 You had a lost update.
 The week after, when I lecture on transactions, you're excited when it solves your problem.
 * Teaching design principles: Let students debug the chaos of a mutable, update-in-place system, then guide them toward architectural patterns that reduce that pain—immutability, append-only logs, systems designed for observability.
 That's how many experienced developers come to care about those principles: not from theory, but from scars.

 This matters even more when teaching data science.
 In my *Knowledge Discovery* class, students build recommendation engines, churn detectors, and user personas.
 Simulations are foundational here because of the counterfactual: for a recommender, how do you know if it's any good without knowing what would have happened if the user was shown different content?
 Offline evaluation metrics often fail to capture what only reveals itself in a live test.
-A simulation is the best way I can bring that messy complexity into the classroom.
+A simulation is a way I can bring that necessary complexity into the classroom.

 Simulations also provide an ethical sandbox—an advantage over even the real world.
 If you deploy a recommendation engine that accidentally optimizes for outrage or suppresses a demographic, people get hurt.
 In my classroom, if a student's algorithm radicalizes the gnomes or creates dystopian inequality among the frog-folk, we can pause and examine what went wrong.
 Consequences made visible, without the lasting damage.